-Generation Change (previously The Thompson Park project) is a collaboration between Super Slow Way and Blaze, an arts organisation led by young people to develop the next generation of Cultural Producers.
+Generation Change (previously The Thompson Park project) was a collaboration between Super Slow Way and Blaze, an arts organisation led by young people to develop the next generation of Cultural Producers.

-Artist Tina Dempsey is currently working alongside Super Slow Way & Blaze with a group of young people in Burnley to explore the impact of COVID-19 on their happiness and mental wellbeing and how they can have a positive impact on their town during the current pandemic through art.
+Artist Tina Dempsey worked alongside Super Slow Way & Blaze with a group of young people in Burnley, to explore the impact of COVID-19 on their happiness and mental wellbeing and how they can have a positive impact on their town during the current pandemic through art.

-The resulting artworks will be presented in public spaces across Burnley over the winter of 2020/21.
+The resulting artworks were presented in public spaces across Burnley over the winter of 2020/21.

 Tina Dempsey’s practice is a process of examining sorrow and joy, exploring what triggers them, how they affect us, and questioning how we might navigate these emotions in our modern, media-saturated, lives.
 Incorporating humor, honesty, reality & the ridiculous.